It’s tax season. No one likes it. Also, why should we have to pay money to give money to the government, or to get back what they owe us?

 If you’ve been tracking your income, you can look through your income sheet to make sure you’re not missing anything.
 If you can’t find a tax document from a company that paid you last calendar year, you should contact them and ask for it before you start doing your taxes.

-If you make less than $34,000 per year, you can file your taxes for free with TurboTax all from the comfort of your own home.
+If your Adjusted Gross Income (AGI) is less than $36,000 per year, you can file your taxes for free with TurboTax all from the comfort of your own home.
 I’ve used this method in the past and it was a relatively painless way to do taxes.
 They’ll walk you through the steps of how to do everything and will help fill out the forms for you.

 Keep in mind, if you have more forms than a W2 or 1099, you may have to pay to file still.
 Look into which forms are supported for Free File before you start!

-If you make less than $66,000 per year, you can use H&R Block to file your taxes for free.
+If your AGI is less than $69,000 per year, you can use H&R Block to file your taxes for free.
 I have used this method for the past few years, including this year.
 H&R Block honestly made doing my taxes so easy.
 This year, it took me less than an hour!